Skip to main content

 Important Notes

-• Your primary bio is for HeritageWeb.com in English
+• Your primary bio is always for HeritageWeb.com in English.

-• You can create additional bio versions for other publications and languages (see Related Articles)
+• You can create additional bio versions for other publications and languages after your listing is approved and publications are assigned.

 FAQs